redpanda-data/connect/website/docs/guides/streams_mode/about.md

 ## Resources

-The `resource` section of a Benthos config defines named resources (`caches`, `rate_limits`, etc) that can be referenced throughout a stream configuration.
+The [`resource`][resources] section of a Benthos config defines named resources (`caches`, `rate_limits`, etc) that can be referenced throughout a stream configuration.
 When running in streams mode these resources are also shared across streams.

 An individual stream config should not define any resources.
 Instead, they should be defined in a service-wide config:

 ```yaml
 resources: